DanielsData91/Brazilian-E-Commerce-Analysis/README.md

 This project focuses on uncovering hidden sales patterns using Python through exploratory data analysis of demographic information.
 The sales behavior of different customer profiles was descriptively analyzed and compared using a heatmap.

+This project focuses on uncovering hidden sales patterns using Python through exploratory data analysis in -1. __Revenue Analysis__
+-2. __Customer Segmentation Analysis__
+-3. __Efficiency Analysis__
+-4. __Product Performance Analysis__
+_5. __Time-based Trend Analysis__ .

+The hypothesis testing was conducted by **Regression Analysis** and **Clustering Analysis**

+__Hypothesis__

+- Hypothesis 1: If shipping time is higher, then the shipping duration is higher?
+- Hypothesis 2: If the price is higher, then the freight value is higher?
+- Hypothesis 3: If the estimated duration is higher, then the freight value is higher?

 ## 1. Project Description
-As a data analyst in this Project, I conducted an exploratory analysis of customer purchasing behaviors to uncover sales patterns.
-The objective was to help the marketing and sales teams develop targeted strategies based on customer segmentation.
-Key questions included identifying the busiest shopping times, analyzing spending habits by time of day, understanding product popularity, and exploring customer loyalty and demographic trends.
-The insights provided informed targeted marketing campaigns and sales strategies to optimize Instacart's offerings and improve customer engagement.
+As a data analyst in this Project, I conducted an exploratory analysis of revenue, customer segmentation, shipping, and products.
+The objective was to analyze the current situation of the Brazilian E-Commerce Company to help develop a strategy for starting a franchise program.
+Key questions included identifying the best-performing products in terms of review score and shipping performance, analyzing the difference between actual shipping and estimated shipping time, and looking for strong correlations regarding the review scores.
+Moreover, exploring the sales performance across different states and identifying customers with a high lifetime value.
+The insides provided informed stakeholders developing the new franchise program for the company.

-## 2.Master Folder - Instacart Basket Analysis
+## 2.Project Management Folder
-The master folder contains 5 subfolders which store information about the project brief, the data, scripts in Jupyter Notebook, visualizations, and final reports for the client.
+This folders contains the project brief, which explains the project guidelines and the data EDA
 ### 2.1.
 Folder - Project Management
 This folder stores the project brief: